LMBTough/Min-PR/README.md

-# Adversarial Attacks on Image Classification Models
+# Towards Minimising Perturbation Rate for Adversarial Machine Learning with Pruning

-This repository contains the code and instructions to reproduce the experiments in the paper "Adversarial Attacks on Image Classification Models".
+This repository contains the code and instructions to reproduce the experiments in the paper "Towards Minimising Perturbation Rate for
+Adversarial Machine Learning with Pruning".

 ## Requirements